adeleyeayodeji/monnify-payment-gateway-for-woocommerce/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Monnify WooCommerce Payment Gateway allows you to accept online payments from local and international customers
+Payment Gateway for Monnify on WooCommerce allows you to accept online payments from local and international customers

 == Description ==